Confbase/schema/README.md

 There is only one formatting test.
 It ensures all .go source files are gofmt'd.

-The end-to-end tests require bash.
+The end-to-end tests require bash and an internet connection.
+To skip tests which require an internet connection, run with the `--offline` flag:
+`./test.sh --offline`.

 To run all tests (unit, formatting, and end-to-end), execute `./test.sh`.